antonpavlov/Extended-Kalman-Filter/README.md

 The filter communicates with simulator via [uWebSocketIO](https://github.com/uWebSockets/uWebSockets).

+Clone this repo into your computer, install all dependencies into default folders or update ```Makefile``` with your local paths.
+Compile the program with ```make``` command.

-Run ```ExtendedKF``` and ```term2_sim``` on the same computer.
+Run the ```ExtendedKF``` and ```term2_sim``` on the same computer.
 Both applications will connect to each other via port 4567.
 They will exchange JSON objects containing object trajectory parameters on the simulator side and their estimation on the Extended Kalman filter side.

 This program was tested in Mac OS X 10.13.2 / Xcode 9.2 environment, but it should run in Linux as well.